FluentCRM/rest-api-doc/source/includes/_templates.md

 ```

-This endpoint update a specific template.
+This endpoint update a specific email template.
 Make sure you are passing the data in body as raw JSON format.
 Below there's an example added.<br>
 ```
 {
   "template":{